marc-j/BlackHole/README.md

 Installation
 ==============

-To get a full overview, and a tutorial on how to intall it [go to](http://aenima-x.github.com/BlackHole/)
+To get a full overview, and a tutorial on how to install it [go to](http://aenima-x.github.com/BlackHole/)